storo/frontend/README.md

 frontend
 ========

-This repo is for the Base Frontend Project
+This repo is for the Base Frontend Project.....